aalvesjr/salary/README.md

 )
 ```

-And the function `func NewSalario(value, discount float32) Salary` will be available to create a struct `Salary`
+And the function `func NewSalary(value, discount float32) Salary` will be available to create a struct `Salary`

 ```
 s := salary.NewSalary(5000.00, 107.32)